bhargavgajare1479/bhargavgajare1479/README.md

   Passionate about designing interactive and enjoyable gaming experiences using Unity and C#, with a focus on mechanics, aesthetics, and player engagement.

 - **🌐 Web / App Development**
-  Developing responsive and scalable web and mobile applications using modern frameworks and tools like React, Next.js, Firebase, and Android — focusing on functionality and user-friendly design.
+  Developing responsive and scalable web and mobile applications using modern frameworks and tools like React, Next.js, Firebase, and Flutter — focusing on functionality and user-friendly design.

 ---